Workshops and Dialogue Sessions related to the work of the Nobel Peace Prize Laureates

 Norman Borlaug received the Nobel Peace Prize in 1970 for his work “to provide bread for a hungry world.
 We have made this choice in the hope that providing bread will also give the world peace.”
 The challenge of providing food to a global population heading toward 9 billion people is complicated now by climate change, urbanization, and a range of environmental challenges, including impacts on local watersheds, which feed into conflicts around the globe.

 Under the theme “The New Green Revolution,” we will look into various ways of promoting sustainable agriculture.
 The day will be built around five case studies from different realms of agriculture which will address challenges that farmers are facing in running environmentally as well as economically and socially viable farming operations.
 The overall goal is to provide participants with new ideas, networks and resources around the work that they do and exchange best practices on how to address the challenges they face.

-Workshop Participants: Reginaldo Haslett-Marroquin, Baptiste Tellier, Meg Moynihan, Precious Phiri, Dave Augustine, Bryan Biegler, and Brian Steffenson.
+Workshop Participants: Elizabeth Dunbar, Reginaldo Haslett-Marroquin, Baptiste Tellier, Meg Moynihan, Dave Augustine, Sean Doyle, Bryan Biegler, and Brian Steffenson

 Martin Luther King Jr. dreamt of a world with civil rights and social justice for all inhabitants in the United States, a place where individuals would be judged by their personal qualities and not by the color of their skin.
 In 1964 he was awarded the Nobel Peace Prize for his dynamic leadership of the Civil Rights movement and for his steadfast commitment to achieving racial justice through nonviolent action.